 That should set up the Wagtail environment.
 When you’re done, run the commands below to create Wagtail super user account. this account will be used to access the Wagtail backend portal.

 That should prompt you to create a superuser account.

 Username (leave blank to use 'richard'): admin Email address: email@example.com Password: admin_password Password (again): admin_password Superuser created successfully.

 When you’re done, run the commands below to start up and run the Wagtail server.

 Now, open your browser and go to the server hostname or IP address followed by port 8000

 You should see Wagtail welcome page similar to the one below

 To go to the admin backend portal, type

-Although that are many other settings you must configure to suit your environment, the steps above is the bare minimum to get Wagtail installed…
+Although that are many other settings you must configure to suit your environment, the steps above are the bare minimum to get Wagtail installed…

-To get external access to Wagtail server, open its settings.py page and add the IP address.
+To get external access to the Wagtail server, open its settings.py page and add the IP address.